Anthem Sweet Corn fruit

 An easy to grow, sturdy and vigorous variety, maturing in time for sunny summer BBQs; produces 8" long ears of corn with rows full of juicy bi-colored yellow and cream kernels; supersweet and tender, perfect for eating off the cob, grilling and freezing

-Anthem Sweet Corn is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Anthem Sweet Corn is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small cobs of yellow long kernels with white variegation which are typically harvested when mature.
 The kernels have an exceptionally sweet taste and a juicy texture.

 The kernels are most often used in the following ways: